Illinois Compiled Statutes

 of the disability be incapable of earning a living.

-(e) For admission to the Illinois Veterans Homes at LaSalle and Manteno,
+(e) For admission to the Illinois Veterans Homes at Chicago, LaSalle, and Manteno,

 the veteran must have developed a disability by disease, wounds, or otherwise and, for purposes of eligibility